smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 ```

 ### VCA Pools
-Another construct used when deploying OpenNESS is the `VCA pool` which is a similar concept to the *Node pools* that is supported by [Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools) and [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools).
-VCA pool boils down to a unique label assigned to the group of VCA nodes that are plugged in to one edge worker node.
-This enables the scheduler to execute related workloads within the same VCA pool, i.e: within the same edge node physical space.
-The VCA pool is assigned the label `vcac-pool=<vca-host-name>` that reflects the hostname of the VCA host that all the VCAC-A cards are connected to.
+Another construct used when deploying OpenNESS is the `VCA pool`, which is a similar concept to the *Node pools* that are supported by [Azure\* Kubernetes\* Service](https://docs.microsoft.com/en-us/azure/aks/use-multiple-node-pools) and [Google\* Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools).
+The VCA pool is a unique label assigned to the group of VCA nodes that are plugged into one edge worker node.
+This enables the scheduler to execute related workloads within the same VCA pool (i.e., within the same edge node physical space).
+The VCA pool is assigned the label `vcac-pool=<vca-host-name>`, which reflects the hostname of the VCA host that all the VCAC-A cards are connected to.

-On a related note, the VCA nodes follow a special naming convention such that they are assigned the name of their host nodes appended with *vca* keyword and a number, i.e: `<vca-host-name>-vcaX`.
-The number is an incremental index to differentiate between multiple VCAC-A cards installed.
+Also, the VCA nodes follow a special naming convention.
+They are assigned the name of their host nodes appended with *vca* keyword and a number (`<vca-host-name>-vcaX`).
+The number is an incremental index to differentiate between multiple VCAC-A cards that are installed.

-In the example below, this is a cluster composed of 1 master `silpixa00399671`, 1 VCA host `silpixa00400194` and 3 VCAC-A cards: `silpixa00400194-vca1`, `silpixa00400194-vca2` and `silpixa00400194-vca3`.
-The 3 VCAC-A cards are connected to node `silpixa00400194`.
+In the example below, this is a cluster composed of 1 master `silpixa00399671`, 1 VCA host `silpixa00400194`, and 3 VCAC-A cards: `silpixa00400194-vca1`, `silpixa00400194-vca2`, and `silpixa00400194-vca3`.
+The 3 VCAC-A cards are connected to the node `silpixa00400194`.
 ```shell
 $ kubectl get nodes
 NAME                   STATUS   ROLES    AGE   VERSION